A Whole-school approach to bullying prevention

 A whole-school approach covers all aspects of the school experience, including policies, culture and classroom practice.
 Bullying prevention strategies are most effective when they are integrated into a broad range of activities that promote a positive, inclusive learning environment.
 Strong leadership and staff who model these positive values and behaviours are essential.
 In a whole-school approach, bullying prevention is everyone’s business, involving all staff, students, boards, parents and the wider community and making sure everyone knows and supports their school’s strategies and approach to bullying.

 A range of evidence based resources are available to support schools to develop and implement a whole-school approach.
 See links below for more information.

 Each school is different.
-No one approach will meet the needs of every school and every situation.
-The best approach found has been to use different parts from several programmes, not just one single specific programme (Swedish National Agency for Education’s 2011 evaluation report on anti-bullying methods).
-Measures to combating bully should be developed in response to the identified individual needs of a school using evidence-based approaches.
+The best approach found has been to use different parts from several programmes, not just one single specific programme (Swedish National Agency for Education’s 2011 evaluation report on anti-bullying methods) Measures to combating bully should be developed in response to the identified individual needs of a school using evidence-based approaches.

 The key elements of an effective bullying prevention approach include:

 - Bullying prevention that is a permanent part of the school environment, not a temporary remedial programme

 - Strategies and practices that are comprehensive and embedded, not fragmented or ‘added-on’

 - Information on the nature and dynamics of bullying that is easy to understand for the whole-school community, who all respond effectively when they see or experience bullying